China's biggest air show opens under cloud of zero-COVID policy

 "Early images from the show suggest it will again be a major bazaar of Chinese UAV technology, including what appear to be mockups of unmanned combat aircraft that could one day accompany Chinese J-20 fighters into combat," Waldron said.
 "Still, it can be very hard to understand if the various UAV models at the show represent real programmes with investment from the Chinese military."

 (Reporting by Sophie Yu and Norihiko Shirouzu in Beijing; additional reporting and writing by Jamie Freed in Sydney.
-Editing by Gerry Doyle)
+Editing by Gerry Doyle and Louise Heavens)

 ((Jamie.Freed@thomsonreuters.com;))